cosmos041389/workload-kkc/docs/DOC_ycsb.md

 This script is used to run benchmark tests on an Aerospike database using the Yahoo!
 Cloud Serving Benchmark (YCSB) tool.
 The script loads a specified dataset into the database and runs the workload on the database to measure performance metrics.

 ## Requirements
-- Aerospike server installed and running
+- Server installed and running
 - YCSB 0.17.0 installed
 - Bash shell